pyladies/pyladies-elections-website/content/pages/en/apply.md

 - Reasonably responsive on email, GitHub, and Slack
 - A PyLadies member with at least 2 years experience participating in the community

-To apply or nominate for the open seats, fill out the appointment registration/nomination form [here]().
+To nominate for an open seat fill out the form [here](https://forms.gle/63WZbDvEDwq6K8rV8).